 More about National Dance Project

 Extending beyond core grantmaking for creation and touring, NDP works through various initiatives to nurture a vibrant ecology for dance.
-Currently these initiatives emphasize production residencies, international exchange, regional development of dance artists, and the work of contemporary art centers.
-Launched in 1996, NDP has distributed more than $25 million in funding and has become one of the few dedicated sources for dance funding in the country.
+Currently these initiatives emphasize production residencies, international exchange, and regional development of dance artists.
+Launched in 1996, NDP has distributed more than $28 million in funding and has become one of the few dedicated sources for dance funding in the country.

 NDP is interested in supporting work that reflects the evolving environment for dance, including but not limited to projects that:

 - Push aesthetic boundaries and reflect the cultural and aesthetic diversity alive in dance today.

 - Nurture long-term and multi-faceted partnerships between choreographers and presenters, leading to the highest quality possible in the production values for the completed work.

 - Are interdisciplinary, enabling choreographers and dance artists to partner with creators in other artistic forms or explore hybrid art forms.

 - Enable choreographers to explore new ways of engaging audiences in all stages of a dance work’s development and presentation.